Carleton Putnam: Life and career

+Race and Reason

-His best known book is entitled Race and Reason: A Yankee View (1961), an advocacy of racial segregation that originated in a letter he wrote to President Dwight Eisenhower protesting the end of segregation in U.S. public schools.
+Putnam's best known work is Race and Reason: A Yankee View (1961), a book critical of desegregation which originated in a letter he wrote to Dwight Eisenhower protesting about the end of segregation in U.S. public schools.
 According to Putnam, the immediate impetus for his letter to Eisenhower was the concurring opinion of Justice Frankfurter in Cooper v.
 Aaron, 358 U.S. 1 (1958), which Putnam refers to as "the recent Little Rock case".
 Elsewhere in the book Putnam critiques Brown v.
 Board of Education, 347 U.S. 483 (1954), calling for its reversal.

-Psychologist Henry Garrett wrote the introduction.